← Back to blog

 To build a truly safe and equitable workplace, employers must treat upwards harassment with the same seriousness as any other kind.
 That means:

-• Explicitly recognizing upwards harassment in policies and training
+• Explicitly recognising upwards harassment in policies and training

 • Equipping supervisors with tools, training, and support for handling harassment—even if it comes from subordinates